 This week I did an interview with my This Week In Travel co-host Chris Christensen on the Amateur Traveler Podcast about UNESCO World Heritage Sites.
 This was my third time on the show.
 In my previous two appearances I talked about Micronesia and the Persian Gulf.

-UNESCO World Heritage Site #115: Palau de la Música Catalana and Hospital de Sant Pau, Barcelona
+From the World Heritage inscription for the Palau de la Música Catalana and Hospital de Sant Pau, Barcelona:

 I was doing some house cleaning and I realized I never posted a postscript to the Skull the Troll calendar Scott Kurtz and I created back in December of 2009.